-Demand Meter - Commercial customers that use over 2,500 kWh each month are billed for both kWh and kW (demand).
+Demand Meter - Commercial customers that have a kW of 15 or higher each month are billed for both kWh and kW (demand).
 The demand charge is determined during the highest 15 minute period of electric usage during the month.
 Electrical load scheduling is the key to reducing your peak demand.
 If you have electric motors, air conditioners or other electrical equipment which are used simultaneously, try to schedule their use at different times of the day or night to minimize peak loads.